Cryptorado-Community/Cryptorado-Node/README.md

       IPFS_PROFILE: lowpower
     ```

-5) Start up the node by performing `docker-compose up -d`.
-Docker must already
+5) Start up the node by performing `./cmd.sh up`.
+Docker must already be started
-be started for this to work.
+for this to work.

 6) Check that you've successfully connected to the cluster and have synced the
 pinset.